 Here is our result, along with information on the components of the room:

-These circle and ring vinyl wall decals are from World Decor N' More "terra cotta" and "dark grey."
+The circles and rings are vinyl wall decals that you can make yourself on a Cricut, or find on Etsy.
 It took some time to place and apply them, but it was so worth it, as it really brought our geometric/circular motif to life.

 The opposite wall we wanted to do in a more rectangular motif.
 We hand painted the wall in Texas burnt orange, which we had to color match at Home Depot.
 In case anyone is looking for the exact shade, the UT color is PMS 159.
 The measurement for the big block was specific to the size of the frame collage we were putting in it (see below).